-A. Information required from the Registrants subject to Annex VIII of REACH
+B. Information required from the Registrants subject to Annex VIII of REACH

-1. In vivo mammalian alkaline comet assay (Annex VIII, Section 8.4., column 2; test method: OECD 489) combined with in vivo mammalian erythrocyte micronucleus test (Annex VIII, Section 8.4., column 2; test method EU B.12./OECD 474), in rats, oral route.
-For the comet assay, liver, and glandular stomach and duodenum shall be analysed, for the micronucleus test, the bone marrow.
+1. In vivo mammalian alkaline comet assay (test method: OECD TG 489) combined with in vivo mammalian erythrocyte micronucleus test (test method: OECD TG 474) in rats, oral route.
+For the comet assay the following tissues shall be analysed: liver, glandular stomach and duodenum.

-Reasons for the request(s) are explained in the following appendix:

-Appendix entitled "Reasons to request information required under Annex VIII of REACH".
+Reasons for the request(s) are explained in the following appendices entitled "Reasons to request information required under Annexes VII to VIII of REACH", respectively.